5 tips for your modern data governance strategy

 Tip 4: Use automation to manage and secure Microsoft 365 in a hybrid workplace

-Naturally, data breaches are the biggest concern when it comes to the hybrid workplace, so management and security are imperative.
+Naturally, data breaches are the biggest concern when it comes to the hybrid workplace, so quality management and security are imperative.
 Self-service and automation are the answer, and ShareGate can help with that.
 Here are some examples of how ShareGate’s out-of-the-box automations can help manage and secure Microsoft 365 while enabling self-service:

 • Let end users create and manage their own workspaces while complying with data governance policies.